heroku/app-innovation/README.md

     "express": "4.15.2",
     "cool-ascii-faces": "1.3.4"
 }

+//Note: You can edit the code in VI in the command line, or just double click on the file on the left side of the c9.io IDE - easier right?
 ```

 - Now edit your index.js file to use this module to connect to the database specified in your DATABASE_URL environment variable:
 ```
 var pg = require('pg');